Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Steady states with vanishing electric potential

 Thus, we obtain that $\P^\a(x,v)>P_0$ for all $(x,v)\in\RR^4$ with $|v|\le \sqrt{2E_0/m}$ and $|x|>\sqrt{4P_0+2E_0/m}$.
 Hence, by condition \eqref{COND2},

 Now, since $f^\a_3$ is continuous and has compact support we can easily conclude that its charge $\|f_3^\a\|_{L^1(\RR^4)}$ is finite.
 This proves item (c). \end{proof}

 Note that for any given radius $R>0$, the constants $E_0$ and $P_0$ can be adjusted in such a way that $\sqrt{4P_0+2E_0/m}<R$.
-This means that, if the radius $R$ is chosen smaller than the radius of the reaction chamber, the plasma described by the steady state is confined in the magnetic mirror device as it keeps a certain distance to the boundary.
+This means that, if the radius $R$ is chosen smaller than the radius of the reaction chamber, the plasma described by the steady state is confined in the cylindrical reactor as it keeps a certain distance to the boundary.